 The above example ensures that the Go language runtime is pre-installed when your Jenkins job starts.

-To upgrade the Jenkins master, edit your deployment manifest and change the tag value for the image property to the one version you’d like to upgrade to.
-For an example of where the Jenkins version is defined in the manifest, see this manifest file.
+To upgrade the Jenkins master, edit your deployment manifest and change the tag value for the image property to the version you’d like to upgrade to.
 For a list of available versions, see Docker’s Jenkins image tags list.

 After you’ve edited the file, deploy the change using the following command.